Matisara/App-Challenge1/README.md

 **1. General use**

 You can move the map by dragging it with mouse and zoom in or out by using the mouse wheel or the (+) (-) icons on the right.
 House icon returns the map to the default extent.
+The panels around the map show information of selected data, and the default selection is the whole city of Calgary.

 **2. Selecting community or property**

-The default selecting technique is select by point so just by clicking the map you can select specific content to view.
-You can also choose a different selecting technique by clicking the three lines icon from upper left corner and activating “select”.
-A panel appears to the right where you can choose your selecting technique and after that start selecting communities or properties from the map.
+You can find the selecting icon from upper left corner and by activating it a panel appears where you can choose your selecting technique and after that start selecting communities or properties from the map.
+App then shows only the data of selected features.
+You can clear your selection with the selection windows "clear" button.

 **3. Search**

-You can search a specific community or address by using the search bar on the upper left corner.
-The map automatically zooms into the searched point or area.
+You can search a specific community or address by using the search bar on the upper right corner.
+The map automatically zooms into the searched point or area, but note that the searched feature is not selected automatically so that must be done separately.

 **4. Layers**